top of page

 Pockets

-Writer: The Victorian Prepper The Victorian Prepper
+• Writer: The Victorian Prepper

 Pockets were not sewn into clothes in the 1860s.
 Pockets were wore under the skirt and the skirt had openings in the sides to access the pockets.
 Now my modern skirts don't have openings or pockets so I can choose how I wear pockets i can wear them under my skirt, under my apron, or over my skirt and let the world see it (because honestly I don't care).